MorphoCloud/MorphoCloudInstances/README.md

 ## Funding & Acknowledgement

-MorphoCloud services, including MorphoCloud OnDemand Instances, are supported by funding from National Science Foundation (DBI/2301405) and National Institutes of Health (NICHD/HD104435).
-MorphoCloud runs on cyberinfrastructure that is made available by current and previous funding from by National Science Foundation (Jetstream2: OAC/2005506, Exosphere: TI/2229642).
+MorphoCloud services, including MorphoCloud On-Demand Instances, are supported by funding from the National Science Foundation (DBI/2301405) and National Institutes of Health (NICHD/HD104435).
+MorphoCloud runs on cyberinfrastructure that is made available by current and previous funding from the National Science Foundation (JetStream2: OAC/2005506, Exosphere: TI/2229642).
 Initial development of SlicerMorph was previously supported by National Science Foundation (DBI/1759883).

 If you use any of the MorphoCloud services for your project, please acknowledge our funders with this statement:

-“This study relied on cyberinstructure supported by grants from National Science Foundation (MorphoCloud: DBI/2301405; JetStream2: OAC/2005506; Exosphere:
+> This study relied on cyberinfrastructure supported by grants from the National
+> Science Foundation (MorphoCloud: DBI/2301405; JetStream2: OAC/2005506;
-TI/2229642) and National Institutes of Health (MorphoCloud: NICHD HD104435).”
+> Exosphere: TI/2229642) and the National Institutes of Health (MorphoCloud:
+> NICHD HD104435).